kdruken/nci-checker/README.md

 	--help 		Print this usage message and exit
 	--dir 		Specifiy before directory to check entire contents --np 		Specifiy the number of python multiprocesses to use (default np = 8)
 	--log 		Save detailed output
 	--brief 	Save brief summary output
-	--fn 		  Specify prefix of log/brief filename (default = datetimestamp) --debug		Do not delete the tmp files for debugging
+	--fn 		specify prefix of log/brief filename (default = datetimestamp) --debug		Do not delete the tmp files for debugging